Sycorax (moon): Origin

 It is hypothesized that Sycorax is a captured object; it did not form in the accretion disk which existed around Uranus just after its formation.
 No exact capture mechanism is known, but capturing a moon requires the dissipation of energy.
 Possible capture processes include gas drag in the protoplanetary disk and many-body interactions and capture during the fast growth of Uranus's mass (so-called pull-down).

+Exploration

+Sycorax has not been imaged up close by a space probe.
+Since its discovery, observations have been limited to Earth-based telescopes.